Biohazardyee/courses/SUPINFO/Year 1/Courses/3AGIL/Agile Scrum.md

 9. Continuous attention to technical excellence and good design.
 10. Simplicity—the art of maximizing the amount of work not done—is essential.
 11. Best architectures, requirements, and designs emerge from self-organizing teams.
-12. Regularly, the team reflects on how to become more effective, and adjusts accordingly.
+12. Regularly, the team reflects on how to become more effective and adjusts accordingly.

-For each Agile Principle, take some time to reflect on thme and explain its advantages:
+For each Agile principle, take some time to reflect on them and explain their advantages:

 - For the company
 - For the team